Writing A Literature Review

 A good analogy is that of a jigsaw puzzle.
 The various findings and arguments from each piece of literature form the individual puzzle pieces, and you then put these together to develop a picture of the current state of knowledge.
 Importantly, that puzzle will in all likelihood have pieces that don’t fit well together, and pieces that are missing.
 It’s seldom a pretty puzzle!

-By the end of this process of critical review and synthesis of the existing literature, it should be clear what’s missing – in other words, the gaps exist in the current research.
+By the end of this process of critical review and synthesis of the existing literature, it should be clear what’s missing – in other words, the gaps that exist in the current research.
 These gaps then form the foundation for your proposed study.
 In other words, your study will attempt to contribute a missing puzzle piece (or get two pieces to fit together).

 So, when you’re crafting your literature review chapter, remember that this chapter needs to go well beyond a basic description of the existing research – it needs to synthesise it (bring it all together) and form the foundation for your study.